jasonelle-archive/jasonelle.github.io/src/content/blog/apple-review-guidelines.md

 We can only hope that technologies that relies on exposing native APIS to _Javascript Core_ can still be used, otherwise we will have to sadly put _Jasonelle_ to sleep and move to other adventures.

 We hope for the best outcome and keep working on _Jasonelle_ until that day.

+### Conclusion

+Reading this website https://www.appstorereviewguidelineshistory.com/ is clear that section `4.7` was present in previous years with small fixes on each year.
+That would mean that this rule is not heavily enforced and may be depend on the mood of the reviewer and your luck to be aproved, which is basically a normal app review process.

+But is probable that many apps will be forced to be PWA converted since they will not meet the desing guidelines of minimum functionality and app like aesthetic.

+There was an issue in Mac Appstore for electron apps. https://github.com/electron/electron/issues/20027, they, for a long period of time could send their apps using private apis (A not heavily enforced rule).
+But Apple changed and become more strict, so electron was forced to solve that issue with private apis.

+Our opinion is that projects that exposes native APIs to _Javascript Core_ will continue to be accepted, but Apple could change and be more strict about this rule in the future.

+Finally we can say that _Jasonelle_ is still viable technology to be used.